Steven514/Unity-SingletonMono/README.md

 Extend the singleton setup and the ability to say if we want to destroy the single on scene load (inspector field).
 Override a custom OnAwake() function so we don't hit reflection twice from overriding Awake(), and check if a duplicate is already in the scene while the singleton instance is already active to destroy it.

 How to Use:
 Create a class you want to make a singleton, and have it extend the generic type of the singleton.
-Set if you want your singleton to live across scenes or not.
+Set if you want your singleton to live across scenes or not in the inspector field _dontDestroyOnLoad.
 ```
 public class YourClass : Singleton<YourClass>
 {